pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ![](/images/quickstart-adding-application.png)

-While you can see the select box for the deployment config template, skip it at this point.

 After a bit, the first deployment would be complete automatically to sync the application to the state specified in the current Git commit.

 ![](/images/quickstart-first-deployment.png)